-- 4. The official record for this matter includes: (1) all petitions and other documents filed in this appeal, (2) all notices and orders issued by the Board or the ALJ, (3) an audio recording of the hearing, and (4) the audio recording of a hearing on a related appeal involving the same parties and addressing a property located at 1017 Ellsworth Place. - 5.
+- 4. The official record for this matter includes: (1) all petitions and other documents filed in this appeal, (2) all notices and orders issued by the Board or the ALJ, (3) an audio recording of the hearing, and (4) the audio recordings of hearings on related appeals involving the same parties and addressing properties located at 1017 Ellsworth Place and 1357 Ellsworth Place.1 - 5.
 Neither party offered any exhibits.